 Likeability is important.
 Remember jurors will start forming an opinion on you from their first interaction, so wooing them begins in the jury selection process.
 From the beginning, jurors will gravitate to who the better storyteller is.
 They will engage with who speaks their language best.
 They will believe who best presents the facts of the case in a way they understand.
 Wow them with visuals, videos, and dynamic presentations.
 Entertain while educating.
 An entertained audience is an engaged once.

 Found these tips helpful?
 Tune in next week for the second tip in this series.
+If you’re ready to take your trial presentation to the next level, read more about TrialDirector 360 here.

 You or your company just purchased a new software product, and it’s now your task to learn how to use it.
 To tackle the training, first decide which one of these learning styles are you?